harold-chavenia/harold-chavenia.github.io/README.md

 ## Work Experience
 **Junior Data Analyst @ Asialink Finance Corporation (_February 2024 - Present_)**
-- Automated the company’s monthly financial reports using advanced formulas and functions in Microsoft Excel and Power BI which greatly enhanced the efficiency of extracting insights and identifying key performance indicators (KPIs) leading to a faster decision-making process.
+- Automated the company’s monthly financial reports using advanced formulas and functions in Microsoft Excel which greatly enhanced the efficiency of extracting insights and identifying key performance indicators (KPIs) leading to a faster decision-making process.
+- Built dashboards in Power BI which helped the stakeholders answer questions through visual inspection.
 - Undertook comprehensive sessions of knowledge transfer with SGV & Co./EY Philippines, the country’s largest and leading professional services firm, about Expected Credit Loss (ECL) computation, risk-finance management, forecasting, and building statistical models.
 - Part of the company’s ECL Process Owners and ECL Working Group responsible for computing the ECL financial metric on a monthly basis using Microsoft Excel and RStudio.
-- Created R scripts that helped automate parts of the ECL calculation process which significantly reduced the group’s working time.
+- Automated parts of the ECL calculation process by creating R scripts which significantly reduced the group’s working time.

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees